chriswynnyk/chriswynnyk.github.io/_posts/2015-01-03-winter-break.md

 ### My development environment

 I'm currently doing a rotation on a software development team, which has prompted me to take a second look at tools of the trade.
 Normally, my typical development work would involve editing files on a client system where _vi_ was the common denominator (and best available editor).
-It's refreshing to be back working on my own computer, where I can install anything I want.
+It's refreshing to be back working on my own computer where I can install anything I want.

 Here were the contenders: